 Here we demonstrate that the use of different texture descriptors give different results in the enhancement and segmentation of breast ultrasound images, some of these descriptors may lead to a better visualization and segmentation of tumors.
 The results shown that run-length texture descriptors lead to the best results, but other texture descriptors may be used with good results.
 Texture analysis depends on the parameters used to obtain the texture feature, such as window size, distance and angle in the case of co-occurrence based descriptors, and run-length distance when using run-length texture features; the parameters used here were the same used by the cited works here, but different parameters may lead to different results, it may be worthy in future work to evaluate how this parameters affect the results.
 In this work the segmentation was made using only one texture feature, but different texture descriptors provide different information about the texture of the lesion; it may be also worthy to evaluate the segmentation results when using more than one texture descriptor and which is the best combination.

-Acknowledge: The authors would like to thank the National Institute of Science and Technology of Mexico City and the National Autonomous University of Mexico for the support of this work.
+Acknowledge: The authors would like to thank the former Institute of Science and Technology of the Federal District and the National Autonomous University of Mexico for the support of this work.

 References